-- · Racial put-downs of any kind. - Modeling of undesirable behaviour to teach the child a lesson. - Deliberate destruction of a child's property. - Forcing a child to take an uncomfortable or degrading position such as kneeling or standing in the corner. - Locking an unattended child in any space for any reason. - Using mechanical restraints such as handcuffs, ropes, chains, etc. - Making a child eat undesirable substances such as soap, Tabasco sauce, etc. - Administering drugs or medication intended to subdue reactive behaviour - without the authorization of a physician. - Withholding/refusing or threatening to withhold/refuse family contacts or home visits. - Threatening to remove the child from the home as a means of discipline.
+- Corporal punishment, which is defined as: the inflicting of physical pain or the cause of physical harm within the disciplinary process, such as biting, punching, hitting, slapping, strapping, shaking, choking, kicking, spanking, hair or ear pulling and any other technique where the goal is to produce physical discomfort. - Restricting or depriving a child of their basic needs such as food, clothing, shelter, bedding, sleep, or washroom facilities. - Using force or threats of force to intimidate. - · Demeaning remarks or derogatory name calling intended to hurt or degrade. - Extensive and prolonged withholding of emotional response after the undesirable behaviour has stopped. - Racial put-downs of any kind. - Modelling of undesirable behaviour to teach the child a lesson. - Deliberate destruction of a child's property. - Forcing a child to take an uncomfortable or degrading position such as kneeling or standing in the corner. - Locking an unattended child in any space for any reason. - Using mechanical restraints such as handcuffs, ropes, chains, etc. - Making a child eat undesirable substances such as soap, Tabasco sauce, etc. - Administering drugs or medication intended to subdue reactive behaviour without the authorization of a physician. - · Withholding/refusing or threatening to withhold/refuse family contacts or home visits. - Threatening to remove the child from the home as a means of discipline.